Write a job-winning HR manager cover letter in 5 steps

 • A mutual acquaintance (when possible)

 Pro Tip: Always include a mutual acquaintance in your cover letter introductions when possible.
 This will help to build rapport and credibility with the employer.
-If you lack a mutual acquaintance, use a professional platform like LinkedIn to connect with employees at companies you are interested in – they may even be able to give you tips and tricks for applying!
+If you lack a mutual acquaintance, use a professional platform like LinkedIn to connect with employees at companies you're interested in – they may even be able to give you tips and tricks for applying!

 Here is an example of an effective HR manager introduction